 Summary

-- Dental health services include dentists, oral health therapists, dental therapists, dental hygienists, dental prosthetists and a range of oral healthcare specialists, including orthodontists.
+- h Providers of dental healthcare include dentists, oral health therapists, dental therapists, dental hygienists, dental prosthetists and dental specialist

 - Free or low-cost dental care is available through Dental Health Services Victoria (DHSV) for eligible Victorians.
 Private dentists generally cost more.